Guides

 Grip Fingers Used Pros Cons

-The Grip Test
+Quick Grip Test

-💡 The #1 Grip Mistake
+💡 The Biggest Grip Mistake

 How to Stand (Stance & Feet)